PedroBiel/PyQt5_pills/MessageBox/README.md

 # MessageBox

-modal dialog to display some informational message
+`run.py` displays some modal dialogs to display some informational message.